Family and Early Life

 Painting by Eric, aged 9.
 Depicts a fleet of sailing ships in the San Francisco bay that were left and abandoned during the Gold Rush.

-Bottom: Eric, 14, in front of a double ended Lapstrake rowboat he built at Aeolus.
+Bottom: Eric, 14, in front of a double-ended Lapstrake rowboat he built at Aeolus.

 Antique cars once owned and restored by Eric.

-After graduating, Eric continued to restore antique cars for a year.
-He used some of the money from this venture to buy a large truck to support his new family.
+After graduating, Eric continued to restore antique cars for about a year.
+He used some of the money from this venture to buy a semi-tractor to support his new family.
 He now had two daughters, Jessica and Bianca, with his partner, Victoria, “Tory”, who relied upon him for a steady source of income, which meant he had to get serious about his financial prospects.
 The family moved to a storefront on Potrero Hill in San Francisco, while Eric got a job working for demolition companies, driving big trucks and heavy machinery.

 The Beginning of the Dollhouse Chapter and Construction of the Dollhouse Ship

-The photo to the left shows the boat in 1978.
+The photo to the left shows the boat in 1977.
 It is the earliest surviving photograph of Eric’s floating studio, and you can just about see him in the cabin working on a birdcage.

 Hunters Point Shipyard and Expansion of the Business

-In the following years, Eric’s work was featured in multiple prestigious publications, including Architectural Digest and The New York Times, which led to large contracts with high-end retailers and catalog companies.
+In the following years, Eric’s work featured in multiple prestigious publications, including Architectural Digest and The New York Times, which led to large contracts with high-end retailers and catalog companies.
 At this time, he also worked with two agents who represented him and sold his work at trade shows.
-However, after trying this approach for a short while, Eric decided he was better off managing his business independently.
+However, after trying this approach for a while, Eric decided he was better off managing his business independently.

-Bottom Left: Eric working on a Gothic Octagon Dollhouse in his studio at the Hunters Point shipyard.
-Bottom Middle: Tom Skinner working on Regency bird cage roofs.
-BottomRight: A Line of Chateau dollhouses painted white in mid-production in Eric’s new expanded space.
+Left: Eric working on a Gothic Octagon Dollhouse in his studio at the Hunters Point shipyard.
+Middle: Tom Skinner working on Regency bird cage roofs.
+Right: A Line of Chateau dollhouses painted white in mid-production in Eric’s new expanded space

 Above: A chateau dollhouse before and after its final completion.